castai/docs/docs/guides/volumes.md

         claimName: example-claim
 ```

-This claim results in an Persistent Disk being automatically provisioned.
+This claim results in a Persistent Disk being automatically provisioned.
 When the claim is deleted, the volume is
 deleted as well.

 ### Volume claim templates